Academic Unit Reviews

 Unit Self-Study

 The most successful reviews are assisted by reports that are clearly written, and complete but concise.
 The quality of the self-study report is enhanced if a small steering group is responsible for its preparation and drafts are circulated to all members for comment.
 In general, the focus for the self-study should be a frank and balanced consideration of both strengths and areas for improvement, and strategies for future change.
-It is also essential that the self-study take into consideration the larger institutional issues and the vision, mission, goals and priorities of the University.
+It is also essential that the self-study take into consideration the university's strategic plan, as well as institutional issues and the vision, mission, goals and priorities of the University.
 The result of the self-study is a report that serves as a primary document for the external unit review team.
-Members of CCAM are available to provide advice on the development of the self-study if requested.
+When requested by the unit, CCAM will provide advice on the development of the self-study.

 CCAM has developed a template for the unit self study and requests that units use this template.
-The template contains the following categories:
+The template is composed of the following categories:

 - Background – a brief description of the unit, including history and structure